Esposito, Giovanni & Sons

-Ninth Avenue, going north starting at West 38th Street, is a Manhattan cook's neighborhood.
-The avenue is lined with ethnic markets and sources for rare and quotidien ingredients.
-This stretch of food shopping is anchored at the south end by Giovanni Esposito & Sons Meat Shop.
+Despite gentrification, there is a stretch of Ninth Avenue in Hell's Kitchen that is still lined with food markets and specialty grocers, like Giovanni Esposito & Sons Meat Shop.
 They have been in business since 1890 and today the shop is still run by an Esposito, Robert Esposito who is third generation.

 This is a real butcher that sells first-rate quality at excellent prices.
 They make the best sausages in the city.
 The store sells all types of meat and poultry but they are probably most visited for their pork products.
 The store is long and narrow, with windows facing West 38th Street on one side and along the other side is a glass case with racks of spare ribs, poussins (at half the price charged uptown), and beautiful pieces of beef, lamb and pork.
 The men behind the counter are real professionals who can help you make a choice and then know what to do with it.